wilsonmar/drones/feasibility.md

    * Reusability of systems to live subjects (actual survivors)
    * Expandability (to use more drones in the future)

+Even though these are largely irrelevant for the purpose of the Challenge, the team will keep them in mind because of individual interests in leveraging this work to future projects.

 <a name="DJI">
 ## 4. DJI</a>